openjdk/jdk/doc/testing.md

 of the scope for the change, the testing resources available, etc.

 The source tree currently defines a few common test groups in the relevant `TEST.groups` files.
-The test groups are either covering a specific component, for example `hotspot_gc`.
+There are test groups that cover a specific component, for example `hotspot_gc`.
 It is a good idea to look into `TEST.groups` files to get a sense what tests are relevant to a particular JDK component.